senacor/InnoLabFacebookMessenger/docs/facebook_chatbot_with_ai/wit_ai/README.md

 ## Differences to other NLP tools

 End of summer 2017 Facebook deprecated Wit's bot engine and story GUI.
 The bot engine and story GUI could be used to make conversations with a user.
-The conversation's aim could have been to retrieve several contact information of a user.
-As soon as the user provided phone number, email and address the bot engine would have called your service with this information.
+The conversation's aim could have been to retrieve all needed data to perform a re-routing.
+As soon as the user provided parcel id and the re-routing location the bot engine would have called your service with this information.
 Facebook deprecated this features in favor of GUI elements for their messenger.
 According to their [blog post](https://wit.ai/blog/2017/07/27/sunsetting-stories) GUI elements and forms provide a more pleasant user experience: "constant visual feedback, ability to modify previous choices, etc." Facebook from now on focuses on good and scalable NLP.
 Other tools like AWS Lex and Google Dialogflow [still have similar features](../).